 Be flexible.
 Even the most reliable moving company has no control over closed highways and blizzard-like driving conditions.
 When planning a winter move, it’s best to have a contingency plan in case the weather doesn’t cooperate on moving day.

-- 3.Keep the sidewalks and driveway clear.
-Keeping your sidewalks shoveled is important any time itsnows, but when movers are carrying heavy boxes and furniture in or out of your house, it’s especially This is an important winter moving tip to help prevent anyone from getting hurt as the movers navigate slippery walkways.
+Keep the sidewalks and driveway clear.
+Keeping your sidewalk shoveled is important anytime it snows, but when movers are carrying heavy boxes and furniture in and out of your home, it’s vital.
+Clear walkways will help prevent anyone from getting hurt as the movers navigate slippery walkways.
 If you need assistance with this task, please let us know, so we can bring our snow shovels.
-Our crew will gladly help with this task, as part of our mission to help your move be as stress-free as possible.
+Our crew will gladly help with this task, as part of our mission to help you remove be as stress-free as possible.

 Keep the heat on.
 Although it may be tempting to have your utilities disconnected early if you’re already sleeping somewhere else, you’ll want that heat come moving day.
 Having the door opening repeatedly will send that cold are all throughout the house.